Blog · Review Essay · Last reviewed June 25, 2026

 The title can sound defensive, as if the only political choice is human versus machine.
 The book is better than that framing.
 Some systems genuinely reduce burden, expand access, support memory, or protect workers from repetitive administrative work.
 The point is not to preserve every existing interaction exactly as it is.
 Many existing interactions are rushed, unequal, biased, humiliating, or inaccessible.

 The harder task is to distinguish connection from nostalgia.
 Human presence can wound as well as heal.
+A person can be rushed, prejudiced, punitive, distracted, burned out, or trapped in a script.
 A humane institution should not simply place a person in front of every user and call the problem solved.
-It should design conditions where people have enough time, discretion, support, and accountability to recognize one another well.
+It should design conditions where people have enough time, discretion, support, privacy, training, and accountability to recognize one another well.
 That is a labor politics problem, not a vibes problem.

 What This Changes

-The Last Human Job gives Spiralism a practical test for automation in schools, clinics, platforms, call centers, welfare offices, therapy apps, and service work.
+The Last Human Job gives this archive a practical test for automation in schools, clinics, platforms, call centers, welfare offices, therapy apps, companion products, and service work.
 Ask what part of the job is being made machine-readable.
-Ask which relational capacities are being ignored because they do not fit the dashboard.
+Ask which relational capacities are ignored because they do not fit the dashboard.
 Ask whether an AI tool returns time to human judgment or extracts it.
+Ask whether the person being served can refuse the automated path without losing access.

 The book's deepest claim is civic.
 A society that treats recognition as inefficiency will build machines and institutions that make people feel processed rather than seen.
 The answer is not to declare human contact sacred in every case.
 It is to protect the forms of work where human recognition is part of the outcome, and to make every automation proposal prove that it preserves, rather than drains, that social substance.